 Points to remember about Enron:

 Enron is not a Monica-type scandal.
 Major harm was done.
-Major banks, law firms, accounting firms, and stockbroking firms have been discredited.
+Major banks, law firms, accounting firms, and stockbroking pocket option firms have been discredited.
 We will be feeling the consequences for years.

 It isn't really a bipartisan scandal.
 While a certain number of Democrats have something to be ashamed of, the money went 3 to 1 to Republicans, and the biggest single recipient by far was George W. Bush.
 (See Begala below).